 to

 The movie fragments extend the presentation in time.
-They provide the information that would previously have been in the MovieBox.
+They provide information that, when fragments are not used, would be in the MovieBox.
 The actual samples are in MediaDataBoxes, as usual, if they are in the same file.
-The data reference index is in the sample description, so it is possible to build incremental presentations where the media data is in files other than the file containing the MovieBox.
+The data reference index is in the sample entry, so it is possible to build incremental presentations where the media data is in files other than the file containing the MovieBox.

 In 8.8.12.1 add to the end of the paragraph